JuliaIPU/IPUToolkit.jl/docs/src/index.md

     For example
     * the Poplar SDK version 2.2 uses LLVM 13, which is available in Julia v1.8;
     * the Poplar SDK versions 2.3-2.5 use LLVM 14, which is available in Julia v1.9;
-    * the Poplar SDK versions 2.6-3.2 use LLVM 15, which is available in Julia v1.10.
+    * the Poplar SDK versions 2.6-3.2 use LLVM 15, which is available in Julia v1.10;
+    * the Poplar SDK version 3.3 use LLVM 16, which as of 2023-07-05 is not available in any Julia version.

 ## Installation